wenh06/cinc2024/utils/README.md

 )
 ```

 The [ecg_image_generator](./ecg_image_generator/) folder contains an enhanced version of the original [ecg-image-kit/ecg-image-generator](../ecg-image-kit/codes/ecg-image-generator/) module.
 The enhancement mainly involves paths handling, and better formatting using `pre-commit` hooks.
+A [folder containing json config files](./ecg_image_generator/Configs/) is also added to store the configurations for the `ecg_image_generator` module.